 Raffaela Tore is a researcher at the University of Padua in the M-PED 03 or sector Educational Research.
 The main research areas in which she is involved are Education Design, Management of Organization; Formative and Transformative Assessment (as a tool that can guide the teacher and the student to an optimal result of the teaching-learning process); Disability and Specific learning disorder.
 She has worked in education sectors including social care.
-Over the years she studied the quality of the organizations with particular reference to the scholastic and extra-scholastic context in Italy and of new organizational inclusive structures and their development as a Community of Practice.
+Over the years she studied the quality of the organizational inclusive structures and their development as a Community of Practice.
 She was a professor in University of Bologna, Trieste, Turin, Siena and Cagliari.
-From 2009 to 2018 she collaborated with the Quality Center of the University of Cagliari where she supported the innovative project "Digital Science and Education for Teaching Innovative Assessment" or DISCENTIA that it aimed at improving Learning and Teaching in Higher Education.
+From 2009 to 2018 she collaborated with the Quality Center of the University of Cagliari where she supported the innovative project "Digital SCience and EducatioN for Teaching Innovative Assessment" or DISCENTIA that it aimed at improving Learning and Teaching in Higher Education.